ROSA (stowed) [NASA]

 The blanket and photovoltaic performance are measured by collecting current-voltage (I-V) sweeps from near the open circuit voltage to near the short circuit current.
 Sweeps are performed approximately every two minutes for the duration of the mission.
 Temperature, sun angle and shadowing are measured in order to correlate the measured I-V data.

 At the end of the experiment, ROSA was planned to be retracted and placed back into the trunk of the Dragon capsule to be discarded.
-But as the roll-up did not lock, it was jettisoned on 26 June 2017.
+But as the roll-up did not lock, it was jettisoned on 26 June 2017 to reenter naturally the earth atmosphere.